Cavachons do not bark a lot. They are somewhat unique among smaller breeds because they are a relatively quiet dog.

 Lack of Companionship

-If you are out of the home for long periods, consider enrolling your pup in doggy daycare or hiring a dog walker to drop in and see them every day.
+If you are out of the home for long periods, consider enrolling your pup in doggy daycare or hiring a dog walker to drop in and see them daily.

 “Small Dog Syndrome”

-Small dog syndrome is not just a problem for a dog’s owner, as these dogs can pose a threat to neighbors and friends, spouses, and siblings and can even upset the whole community with their incessant barking.
+Small dog syndrome is not just a problem for a dog’s owner, as these dogs can threaten neighbors and friends, spouses, and siblings and even upset the whole community with their incessant barking.

 Conclusion / Summary